-Drawing a ribbon of breath, she blocks any tears that may be lurking like memories behind her eyelids.
-But the forget-me-nots roaming the wall paper are more vivid in this deliberate dark than they ever were in daylight and she wonders what it was that made her want it so.
+Drawing a ribbon of breath, she blocks any tears that may be lurking paper are more vivid in this deliberate dark than they ever were in daylight and she wonders what it was that made her want it so.
 Home, she thinks.